-Applications that open both a reliable TLS stream and an unreliable DTLS flow to the same peer can benefit by sharing a single handshake and authentication context between a reliable QUIC stream and flow of unreliable QUIC datagrams.
-This can reduce the latency required for handshakes.
+Applications that want to use both a reliable stream and an unreliable flow to the same peer can benefit by sharing a single handshake and authentication context between a reliable QUIC stream and a flow of unreliable QUIC datagrams.
+This can reduce the latency required for handshakes compared to opening both a TLS connection and a DTLS connection.

-QUIC uses a more nuanced loss recovery mechanism than the DTLS handshake, which has a basic packet loss retransmission timer.
+QUIC uses a more nuanced loss recovery mechanism than the DTLS handshake.
 This can allow loss recovery to occur more quickly for QUIC data.